rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default SomeComponent;
 {{< /highlight >}}

-Firebase and React are now connected,  the fundamental step to make the layers communicate with one other.
+Firebase and React are now connected, the fundamental step to make the layers communicate with each other.
 Next, we will implement the interface for the Firebase class on our side to communicate with the Firebase API.

 ### Exercises: